nseidm1/TaskExecutor/README.md

 <b>Task Executor Service</b><br>
 The included TaskExecutorService is a powerful facility.
 Use requestExecutorReference(Context context, TaskExecutorReferenceCallback serviceReferenceCallback), and a reference to the service will be provided in the TaskExecutorReferenceCallback which your activities can implement.
 The service has the same functionality as the TaskExecutorActivity, but does not need to be paused and can continue execution without an activity in the foreground.
 Keep in mind that if your activity is destroyed so will the TaskCompletedCallback; please define your Task considering this possible circumstance.
-The service will automatically save unexecuted Tasks to disk in onDestroy, and will restore them in the onCreate.
+The service automatically persists Tasks to disk whenever the queue is modified, and will restore them in the onCreate.
 The service is designed to be STICKY so your Tasks have a high assurance of being executed even if your activity is destroyed or your service is paused/stopped by the system.

 TODO for version 1.1<br>